biocore/unifrac/README.md

 ## Install (QIIME2)

-The easiest way to use this library is through [QIIME2](https://docs.qiime2.org/2019.4/install/).
-The implementation of this algorithm is installed by default and is available under `qiime diversity beta-phylogenetic-alt`.
+The easiest way to use this library is through [QIIME2](https://docs.qiime2.org/2019.7/install/).
+The implementation of this algorithm is installed by default and is available under `qiime diversity beta-phylogenetic` for UniFrac and `qiime diversity alpha-phylogenetic-alt` for Faith's PD.

 ## Install (native)